eggheads/eggdrop/doc/sphinx_source/tutorials/firststeps.rst

 If you choose not to telnet to connect to the partyline, you can either ``/dcc chat BotNick`` or ``/ctcp BotNick chat``.
 If one of those methods does not work for you, try the other.
 Once you're on the bot for the first time, type ``.help`` for a short list of available commands, or ``.help all`` for a more thorough list.

+For additional information of connecting to the partyline using tls, please read the `TLS docs <https://docs.eggheads.org/using/tls.html>`_.

+There are also other clients to connect to the partyline, like `pefero <https://codeberg.org/mortmann/pefero>`_.

 Common first steps
 ------------------